-- Evil Is Petty: He kills hundreds of people in Las Vegas, destroys major parts of the city and betrays his organization, his team and his country.
-All because he didn't get a promotion years ago.
+- Evil Is Petty: He kills hundreds of people in Las Vegas, destroys major parts of the city and betrays his organization, his team and his country-all because he didn't get a promotion years ago.

 - Foreshadowing: While Gabriel feels pretty torn about his fucking up the prologue mission, he starts getting a sort of irritable paranoia when he has to defuse a bomb shortly after.
 And the moment he's downed by an ambush as soon as he's done, he starts screaming at Bishop about how they clearly set him up.
-Three years later and Gabriel is the real Big Bad that tried to kill off Rainbow out of some mad, paranoid insanity about how they denied him a rightful promotion and that Bishop was just manipulating him.
+Five years later and Gabriel is the real Big Bad that tried to kill off Rainbow out of some mad, paranoid insanity about how they denied him a rightful promotion and that Bishop was just manipulating him.